 What’s more, these polyphenols may also play a part in boosting your brain function, lowering high blood pressure, and raising your body’s natural immunity.
 They may reduce inflammation—which is one of the main causes of cancer—and promote youthfulness.
 And yes, the fruit does contain caffeine (2).

 So instead of throwing the husk away, Yemen and Spain have created this coffee cherry drink.
-Along with other unusual coffee-derived drinks – like the chagaccino and Mazagran lemon coffee – this ginger qishr is sure to nourish your body and awaken your palate.
+Along with other unusual coffee-derived drinks (and even coffee substitutes), this ginger qishr is sure to nourish your body and awaken your palate.

 How to Make Qishr Ginger Coffee